Amazon union election results should be scrapped over improprieties, NLRB officer recommends

 That filing led to a nearly three-week hearing in May at the agency’s Atlanta regional office, which oversaw the election.
 Several workers appeared via video on the union’s behalf, testifying that Amazon’s tactics created an atmosphere of election surveillance.
 The union argued that perception tainted the election.

-At the center of those claims is a generic U.S. Postal Service mailbox that popped up in front of the warehouse just after voting started.
-The union alleged the mailbox could have led workers to think Amazon had a role in collecting and counting ballots, potentially influencing their votes.
-In its case, the union cited emails that show Amazon pressing the Postal Service to install a mailbox urgently just as the seven-week mail-in balloting began.

-An Amazon executive testified that the company pressed the Postal Service to install the mailbox as a way to make it easy for workers to cast ballots, and denied any attempt to influence voting with its location.

-The union’s Appelbaum called Amazon’s tactic’s “despicable,” in his statement Monday, adding "Amazon cheated, they got caught, and they are being held accountable.”
+Appelbaum called Amazon’s tactic’s “despicable” in his statement Monday, adding that “Amazon cheated, they got caught, and they are being held accountable.”

 The unionization defeat in April was lopsided, with 1,798 of the more than 3,000 total votes cast opposing unionization.
-Only 738 workers voted for the union, a margin of victory that was larger than the 505 challenged ballots that would have been counted if they could have determined the outcome.
+Only 738 workers voted for the union.
+The margin of was larger than the 505 challenged ballots that would have been counted if they could have affected the outcome.
 The labor board voided 76 ballots for a variety of reasons.

 That loss was a stinging defeat for labor activists, who have complained for years about worker treatment at Amazon warehouses.
 Amazon had previously beat back a union drive in 2014, when a small group of equipment maintenance and repair technicians at its warehouse in Middletown, Del., ultimately voted against forming a union, following a drive led by the International Association of Machinists and Aerospace Workers.